MatveyMalatsion/Distributed-CEP-concept/README.md

 # CEP rules Distribution system: implementation concept
 ### Motivation
-A system is needed that allows to connect the computing devices in a hierarchical structure to build a multi-layer compex event processing on it.
+There is a need for a system that would allow to connect computing devices in hierarchical structure to build on it a multi-layer complex event processing.

 ### System Requirements
-The system should allow the user:
+The system should allow the user to:
-- Flexibly providing CEP rules is specific to each node or set of nodes (without recompiling software processing software)
+- Flexibly provide CEP rules specific to each node or set of nodes (without recompiling processing software);
-- Provide from where the node will receive data for the implementation of the CEP and where the flow of data from the detected events will be directed.
+- Set location from where the node will receive data for implementation of the CEP and where the flow of data from detected events will be directed;
-- Permit the ability to flexibly change the topology of the hierarchical structure (redirect output data streams, add / remove compute nodes)
+- Flexibly change topology of the hierarchical structure (redirect output data streams, add / remove computing nodes);
-- Provide an opportunity to monitor the life cycle of the system (detect failed nodes)
+- To monitor the lifecycle of the system (detect failed nodes).

 From these requirements a number of technical subtasks follow:
-- Identify the protocols and technologies for data transfer between nodes
+- Identify protocols and technologies for data transfer between nodes;
 - Implement a program that will handle complex events.
-It must accept in the input configuration, which contains:
+It must accept input configuration, which contains:
-    * Serialized CEP rules (also known as CEP patterns) - which formally describe the rules by which the program will detect complex events from the incoming data stream.
+    * Serialized CEP rules (also known as CEP patterns) - a formal description of rules, using which the program will detect complex events from incoming data stream;
-    * The configuration data required to read the incoming data stream and the output of the generated data stream
+    * The configuration data required to read incoming data stream and output of generated data stream;
-* Implement a device hierarchy management system that would allow to change the topology of the system, monitor its life cycle, distribute the configuration between different nodes of the system.
+- Implement a device hierarchy management system that would allow to change topology of the system, monitor its lifecycle, distribute configurations between different nodes of the system.

 ## Highlevel concept

 [![pic 1](https://github.com/MatveyMalatsion/hierarch_cep_concept/blob/master/2.png?raw=true)](https://www.dropbox.com/s/0vi52t91ukkwy3u/2.png)

-(picture clickable)
+(the picture is clickable)

 #### Highlevel description

-In a distributed system, there is some set of computing nodes.
-By abstracting from their purpose (they can be either embedded devices, or servers or cloud platforms), the main thing is that they have a UNIX-like environment.
+In a distributed system, there is a set of computing nodes.
+By abstracting from their purpose (they can be either embedded devices, servers or cloud platforms), the main idea is that they all have a UNIX-like environment.

 On each node, a local Apache Flink instance of the incoming data stream is deployed.

 For each device, the Consul.io agent is installed as a client.
 The Consul.io server is deployed separately.
-Device-agents register themselves and their services (Kafka and others) in the Consul-server.
+Device agents register themselves and their services (Kafka and others) on the Consul-server.
 From now on, they form a cluster with a distributed key / value database.
-When registering, the server receives their network coordinates, information about the services and gets the opportunity to check their operability.
+When registering, the server receives their network coordinates, information about the services and gets the opportunity to check their availability.
 Nodes can freely register and leave the Consul server.

-#### Consule usage
+#### Usage of Consul

 >Consul is a tool for configuring and discovering services in distributed infrastructures.
 >It provides features such as Service Discovery, Health Checkking, Distributed Key / Value store.

-Consul-agents can work in two modes: in server mode and in client mode.
-Together they form a cluster, which is coordinated using the gossip protocol.
+Consul agents can work in two modes: server mode and client mode.
+Together, they form a cluster, which is coordinated using the gossip protocol.

-One of the key features of Consul is a distributed database, with which you can distribute the necessary information between distributed services.
-In the case of this system, this will be the configuration and CEP rules.
-The administrator saves the configuration with a key, which is the network coordinate (IP-adress) of the device for which this configuration is intended.
+One of the key features of Consul is a distributed database, using which you can distribute necessary information between distributed services.
+In this particular case, this will be the configuration and CEP rules.
+The administrator saves the configuration using a key, which is network coordinates (IP-address) of device, for which this configuration is intended.

-On each device, the Consul agent provides HTTP-api, which is available at localhost on the port on which the agent is running.
+On each device, the Consul agent provides HTTP-api, which is available at localhost on port, on which the agent is running.
 In particular, this API provides methods for reading a distributed database.
-In response, Consul returns a similar JSON:
+In response, Consul returns a JSON such as the following:
 ```sh
 $ curl \
 http://localhost:<consul-port>/v1/kv/<ip>